steipete/steipete.com/_posts/2020-10-18-curating-your-twitter-timeline.md

 ---
 layout: post
 title: "Gardening Your Twitter: Curating Your Timeline"
-date: 2020-10-18 09:00:00 +0200
+date: 2020-10-19 12:00:00 +0200
 tags: social
 image: /assets/img/2020/make-twitter-work/gardening-curating.jpg
 description: "It can be challenging to navigate your timeline, so today I'm sharing some tips to keep it fun."
 ---

-I’ve been using Twitter for almost 12 years now.
-It can be challenging to navigate your timeline, so today I’m sharing some tips to keep it fun.
+Your timeline defines your Twitter experience.
+Learn strategies how to curate whom to follow, how to hide what's not interesting and how to mute negative people and keep Twitter fun for you.
+This is the second part of my Twitter series about Gardening Your Twitter.

-This is the first part of my Twitter series about Gardening Your Twitter.
-Don’t miss out on the second part, where I explain [how you can grow your followers](/posts/growing-your-twitter-followers).
+If you haven’t read part one yet, you can learn how to best [curate your timeline](/posts/curating-your-twitter-timeline/) and manage who to follow and unfollow.

 ## Who to Follow